 The same urate crystals that cause the painful symptoms of gout can also form in the kidneys.
 These can create painful kidney stones.
 High concentrations of urate kidney stones can interfere with kidney function.

 According to the National Kidney Foundation, many people with gout also have kidney disease.
 This sometimes ends in kidney failure.
-However, there are conflicting opinions as to whether pre-existing kidney disease creates the high uric acid levels that cause gout symptoms.
+However, there are conflicting opinions as to whether or not the pre-existing kidney disease creates the high uric acid levels that cause gout symptoms.

 Gout is common among people with high blood pressure, coronary artery disease, and heart failure.